okviz/okviz.github.io/_docs/free-visuals/index.md

 ## Bug Report

-For any issues with these visuals, refer to [Bug Report](../issues/bugs.md).
+For any issues with these visuals, refer to [Support](../issues/support.md).